 Parent-teacher conferences are held once in the first semester.
 During this time, parents/legal guardians are provided with the opportunity for a one-on-one meeting with their child's teacher to discuss progress, celebrations, and concerns.
 In the second semester, student-led conferences are held to allow students the opportunity to discuss their progress and celebrations with their parents/legal guardians and teachers.
-Parents/legal guardians that are concerned about their child's progress may schedule a meeting with their child's teacher and campus administration prior to or in-between these conference dates.
+Parents/legal guardians that are concerned about their child's teacher and campus administration prior to or in-between these conference dates.